MarinaBell/rssschool-cv/cv.md

 ## **About me** ##

 I'm 30 years old.
 I graduated from Samara State University of Architecture and Civil Engineering as an architect. \
 I worked as an architect and a designer for 6 years.
-I desined exclusive exhibition stands.\
+I designed exclusive exhibition stands.\
 2 years ago I became interested in animation and motion design and I also developed the 3d-design and UI-design for interactive applications in museums.
 6 months ago I started learning programming and layout.
 I want to gain knowledge in this spere.
-Now my goal is to become a Fromtend Developer.
+Now my goal is to become a Frontend Developer.

  **My strengths:**
   * Fast learning